 The best way I can honor Mike is to life a big, beautiful life.
 So, that is what I plan to do.

-Four years ago today, on a balcony in Mexico, Mike asked me to marry him.
+Five years ago, on May 25th, 2016, on a balcony in Mexico, Mike asked me to marry him.
 He picked me to be his wife.
 And, I accepted.
 Then, Mike died before we said our wedding vows.
 But, in heart, we were married.
 Mike did in fact spend the rest of his life with me.
-That is a big blessing.
+And, I have some comfort in this.

-Still, in the past, I couldn’t be satisfied with this.
-I could not be content to live a future different than the one I imagined.
-It just wasn’t enough.
-And, now, maybe it is.
-That’s the mystery of grace.
-I am coming to peace with this mess that is his death.
+Slowly, I am coming to peace with this mess that is his death.
 Now, it is nearly enough for me that Mike died happy and madly in love.
 I’m so very grateful that I shared my life and love with him.
-Mike spent the rest of his life with me and that does count for something.
+Mike spent the rest of his life with me and this does count for something big.